sarnold/yaml-tools/README.rst

 |tag| |license| |python|

-Python command line tools to convert files between XML_ and YAML_, preserving attributes and comments (with minor corrections).
-The default file encoding for both types is UTF-8 without a BOM.
+Python command line tools for working with YAML and similar structured text data, eg, round-trip conversion between XML_ and YAML_, preserving attributes and comments (with minor corrections).
+The default file encoding for all types is UTF-8 without a BOM.
 Now includes more console entry points to grep or sort interesting YAML files (eg, lists of rules found in the `SCAP Security Guide`_) and support for more input file types to ingest SSG and other upstream data, eg, NIST oscal-content_.

 .. _SCAP Security Guide: https://github.com/ComplianceAsCode/content
 .. _oscal-content: https://github.com/usnistgov/oscal-content.git